 - Preparation of the bound books according to the chosen book scanning method.

-- Scanning each page individually and converting it to an image file.
+- Scanning each page individually and converting the hard copies it to an image file.

 - Post processing of each image and delivery of accurate images.

-- Optical Character Recognition OCR for converting image files to text files
+- Optical Character Recognition OCR for converting image files to text files, allowing users to easily access the content

 - Quality Control of the digitized version of the book and document